d4nj1/TLPUI/README.md

 * Configuration can be read and displayed
 * Changes can be saved with user permissions
 * Must be run with sudo to save system configuration (/etc/default/tlp)
-* tlp-stat can be load to ui
+* tlp-stat can be load in ui

 To be done:

-* Add/optimize value definitions
+* Add/optimize value definitions -> Extract disk configuration for all disks found
-* Localization
+* Localization -> Create language po/mo files with library
-* Jump to last active tab after reload/save
+* Jump to last active tab after reload/save -> Use singleton to store last clicked tab-category (notebook_get_current_page)
 * Refactor Python code
 * UI improvements for better usability
 * Add debian package build script
+* Light/dark themed icons

 ![Screenshot 07.05.2015](https://raw.githubusercontent.com/d4nj1/TLPUI/master/screenshot.png)